Distributors must pay a fee on the sale, use, consumption or distribution in Texas of the following:

 Every January, the Comptroller will set new fee rates by increasing the previous year’s rate by the greater of 3 percent or the rate of inflation as calculated using the Consumer Price Index for All Urban Consumers (CPI-U).
 The new computed rates will take effect on February 1 of each year and are valid for 12 consecutive months.

-Distributors: Monthly, on the last day of the month for the preceding month’s activity.
+For reports before August 2017, distributors report monthly on the last day of each month for the preceding month’s activity.

 An additional 0.5 percent cigarette stamping allowance when cigarette distributors report and remit the Cigarette/Roll Your Own (RYO) Cigarette Tobacco Product Special Fee (3 percent total when the standard 2.5 percent stamping allowance is included)